scaleoutsean/eseries-perf-analyzer/README.md

 ### Kubernetes

-Kubernetes users should skim through this page to get the idea how EPA works, and then follow [Kubernetes README](kubernetes/README.md).
+Kubernetes users should skim through this page to get the idea how EPA works, and then follow the [Kubernetes README](kubernetes/README.md).

 ## Other procedures